-Conductors specializing in orchestra and opera conducting work closely with the director of orchestras and the artistic director of Lyric Opera Theatre and gain a breadth of experience in both orchestral and opera conducting.
+Orchestra and opera conducting --- Conductors specializing in orchestra and opera conducting work closely with the director of orchestras and the artistic director of the music theatre and opera program and gain a breadth of experience in both orchestral and opera conducting.
 Time in front of an ensemble is essential, and therefore conductors have significant podium time as well as twice-weekly studio chamber orchestra classes.
 Study includes conducting technique, rehearsal technique, leadership, interpretation, score study, audience development and outreach, and career development.

-Conductors specializing in wind band conducting meet in seminars to deepen and broaden their understandings of the psychology, score preparation methods, pedagogy and communication skills that underlie the art and craft of conducting in the wind band setting.
-Additionally, students' capacity for analytical thinking and dialogical skills will be challenged and, subsequently, enhanced.
+As a part of their course of study, wind band conducting students meet in seminars to further deepen and broaden their understanding of the psychology, score preparation methods, pedagogy and communication skills that underlie the art and craft of conducting in a band setting.
+Seminars are designed to expand students' capacity for analytical thinking; additionally, dialogical skills are challenged and, subsequently, enhanced.

 Podium time is essential for the development of conducting skills; therefore, wind band conductors enjoy significant time leading the ASU Wind Ensemble and Wind Symphony and serve as co-directors of the ASU Concert Band.
 Another exciting opportunity at ASU is a stand along graduate level chamber wind group that the wind band conducting students get to work with twice a week.

 The doctoral program lecture recital is a performance with the top pool of wind and percussion players in the School of Music and include repertoire chosen from the complete body of wind band and chamber wind literature.